segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 strat: ajs
 ---

-The console reveals all!
-[Learn how to access the Javascript console in each browser](#how-do-i-open-the-javascript-console-in-your-debugger).
+The console reveals all.
+[Learn how to access the JavaScript console in each browser](#how-do-i-open-the-javascript-console-in-your-debugger).
 Any Analytics.js methods may be executed manually.
 Use the Network tab to inspect requests.

 ## Are you loading Analytics.js?